eyyMinda/Blogs-Project/privacy-policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send me an email to [sublimemindrite@gmail.com](mailto:sublimemindrite@gmail.com).
+For any questions or concerns regarding the privacy policy, please send me an email to [eyyMinda@proton.me](mailto:eyyMinda@proton.me).